stephenbeckr/convex-optimization-class/README.md

 Office hours:
 - Mon 3-4:30 and Thursday 1-2:30, hybrid (in my office or via zoom; see Canvas for zoom link)
-- Our TA Nic Rummel's office hours are TBD
+- Our TA Nic Rummel's office hours are Thurs 4:30-5:30

 This repo contains in-class demos and some homework solutions (much of it is from Spring 2023 and 2021 or even Fall 2018 when this class was taught as a special topics course 4720/5720)